Jumping/Snake (Amynthas) Worms in Maine

 Amynthas worms are known and sold for bait and composting under a variety of names including snake worms, Alabama jumper, jumping worms, Asian Amynthas worm.
 They are in the genus Amynthas, and distinguishing between the several species in the genus can be difficult.
 All species in this genus are considered invasive in Maine.
 It is illegal to import them into Maine (or to propagate or possess them) without a wildlife importation permit from the Maine Department of Inland Fisheries and Wildlife (MDIFW).

 Amynthas worms are native to Korea and Japan, and are now found in the United States from Maine to South Carolina and west to Wisconsin.
 Amynthas worms were first collected from a Maine greenhouse in 1899, though an established population of this active and damaging pest was not discovered here until about 2014 when two populations were discovered in Augusta (one at the Viles Arboretum) and two populations were found in Portland.
 They have also been found in a rhododendron display at the Coastal Maine Botanical Gardens in Boothbay.
-We believe that Amynthas worms are not yet widespread in Maine, but they have been discovered in some new locations since 2014, including nursery settings.
-If allowed to spread, Amynthas worms could cause serious damage to horticultural crops and the forest ecosystem in Maine.
+Amynthas are now considered to be widespread and found in 13 of the 16 counties.

 Amynthas worms change the soil by accelerating the decomposition of leaf litter on the forest floor.
 They turn good soil into grainy, dry worm castings (aka poop) that cannot support the native understory plants of our forests.
 Other native plants, fungi, invertebrates, and vertebrates may decline because the forest and its soils can no longer support them.
 As native species decline, invasive plants may take their place and further exacerbate the loss of species diversity.